-The TAMS Admissions team will review complete applications continuously until all available spots are filled*, but interested students should not wait to begin submitting the Residency Questionnaire, the TAMS Application Profile, and the other required supporting documents so that you have a complete file.
-TAMS typically closes the admissions process during the first week of June, and incomplete files will not be evaluated.
+The TAMS Admissions team will review complete applications continuously until all available spots are filled, but interested students should not wait to begin submitting the Residency Questionnaire, the TAMS Application Profile, and the other required supporting documents so that you have a complete file.

-Applicants taking the March SAT or the April ACT must (a) request that College Board and/or ACT send an official score report to UNT (not TAMS) when registering for the test(s), and (b) submit an unofficial score report to tamsadmissions@unt.edu when it becomes available online.
+Applicants taking the SAT or the ACT must (a) request that College Board and/or ACT send an official score report to UNT (not TAMS) when registering for the test(s), and (b) submit an unofficial score report to tamsadmissions@unt.edu when it becomes available online.

 TAMS will update an applicant’s status page as TAMS staff process submitted documents and teacher recommendation forms, but applicants should allow 3-5 business days for processing.
 Applicants should NOT email to inquire about the status of their application, especially if they or their teachers submit documents late in a work week or during a weekend.
 This will only delay the processing of your materials.